-Whereas symptoms vary depending on the condition and underlying causes, most gastrointestinal diseases share common symptoms such as diarrhea, constipation, bloating, stomach pain, and excess gas.
+Whereas symptoms vary depending on the condition and underlying causes, most gastrointestinal diseases share common symptoms such as pain in the abdomen, diarrhea, constipation, bloating, weight loss and excess gas.

 To recap, the most common digestive conditions include:

-Celiac disease – This is an autoimmune digestive disorder in which the body launches an immune reaction to gluten.
-While the exact cause isn’t known, genetics and the presence of other autoimmune disorders play a role in celiac disease development.
+- Celiac disease – This is an autoimmune digestive disorder in which the body launches an immune reaction to gluten.
+While the exact cause isn’t known, genetics and a number of factors in the environment such as viral infections may play a role in celiac disease development.

-Gastroesophageal Reflux Disease (GERD) – This is characterized by persistent bouts of acid reflux or heartburn which can slowly damage the esophagus.
-A person with GERD experiences acid reflux symptoms at least twice per week.
-It affects about 20 percent of the US population.
+- Gastroesophageal Reflux Disease (GERD) – This is characterized by persistent bouts of acid reflux from the stomach up into the esophagus which can slowly damage the esophagus.
+A person with GERD experiences heartburn and acid reflux symptoms at least twice per week.

-Gallstones – These are stone-like solids that form in the bile-storing gallbladder when there is a high concentration of bilirubin and cholesterol.
-Common symptoms include indigestion, burping, dark urine, nausea, clay-like stools, diarrhea, and other biliary colic symptoms.
+- Gallstones – These are small stone-like solids that form in the bile-storing gallbladder when there is a high concentration of bilirubin and cholesterol.
+While they can cause no symptoms at all, gallstones may also cause pain in the upper abdomen, burping, dark urine, nausea, clay-like stools.

 - Acute and Chronic pancreatitis – Inflammation of the pancreas, an organ that produces digestive juices as well as hormones.
 Symptoms are severe abdominal pain, nausea, vomiting, weight loss.
 While acute pancreatitis may be caused by a variety of factors, including infections, more than two-thirds of chronic pancreatitis cases are alcohol-related.